SarinaAtkinson-NOAA/FSD-SDDD-Automation/README.md

 # Project Planning for FIS Automation Project

+The Fisheries Statistics Division (FSD) of the SEFSC provides fishery data to a number of regional and national partners, NMFS offices, and stock assessment analysts each year.
+The SEFSC is currently undergoing a multi-year effort to increase the throughput of data required for stock assessments through the standardization of data inputs and the timeliness by which they are accessed.
+Processing the data for stock assessments or management is often time-consuming and produced individualistically.
+Standardizing and automating the compilation and delivery of data to assessment scientists and resource managers will remove inconsistencies, reduce excess processing and create highly repeatable, standard datasets for a multitude of uses.

+To date, this project has successfully completed the development of many commercial fishery-dependent standardized data extractions and ancillary data products such as translation tables to automate data delivery.
+Our work will develop a user-friendly, secure web application that will allow analysts and managers to generate and access data in a timely and consistent manner.
+A repository component will increase transparency and allow users to regenerate past queried parameters to promote continuity and reproducibility.

 **Current Team Members:** Sarina Atkinson, Sydney Alhale, Sandra Aguilar (CIMAS)

 **Past Team Members:** Allison Shideler, Brett Pierce, Alex Smith (CIMAS)